asuhail1270106/Cloud-based-Image-Processing-Application/readme.md

 #### This script destroys created load balancers, launch configs, auto-scaling groups, S3 bucket, and created DB instances.

 ### Assumptions/Clarifications
 #### There is a cloudwatch php script included in this repo.
 After running the project, you can simply run the script and it will display the top 3 Datapoints from the EC2 Cloudwatch Metrics Array as well as the number of jobs processed and not processed via the status fields in the DB.
+Also, before running the application, make sure to unzip the vendor.zip file in the vendor folder.